 - a glass industry worker (i.e. apprentice, assistant, or gaffer)

-- a 2017 seasonal staff member or campus assistant
+- a seasonal staff member or campus assistant from the prior year

-- a 2017 nominee for a Corning Incorporated Foundation or Saxe Award
+- a nominee for a Corning Incorporated Foundation or Saxe Award from the prior year

 - currently enrolled as an art student at California College of the Arts